Modelling pitch reception with adaptive resonance theory artificial neural

 (1) 108 patterns from the guitar.
 These included plucking the notes halfway

-between Sul Tasto and Sul Ponticello positions, playing each note Sul Tasto with
+between Sul Tasto and Sul Ponticello positions, playing each note Sul Tasto

 vibrato, and playing each note Sul Ponticello with vibrato.
-Vibrato involves a
+Vibrato involves

-frequency modulation of the order of a percent or so at a rate of a few hertz and
+frequency modulation of the order of a percent or so at a rate of a few

 is a common characteristic of musical tones.
-It is normally accompanied by
+It is normally accompanied

 amplitude modulation of a similar order of magnitude.
-Together they present a
+Together they present

 realistic challenge to a pitch-determining system.